OpenSPP/documentation/docs/technical_reference/security.md

 Data anonymization is a fundamental principle that OpenSPP aligns with, taking substantial measures to protect sensitive and identifiable data.
 The solution incorporates various principles such as minimizing identifiability, protecting sensitive data, ensuring data security, and implementing constant data monitoring.
 However, OpenSPP acknowledges that there's a need for more extensive implementation of data anonymization principles.
 Strategies, including data masking and randomization, are planned for future deployment, fortifying OpenSPP's commitment to preserving data privacy.

-At the architectural level, OpenSPP's logical data architecture facilitates layers of separation across various data types, including transactional, workflow, operational, audit, analytical, and {term}`master data` Management (MDM) data.
+At the architectural level, OpenSPP's logical data architecture facilitates layers of separation across various data types, including transactional, workflow, operational, audit, analytical, and Master Data Management (MDM) data.
 This segregation is accomplished by distributing data across multiple tables per specific business requirements, allowing for enhanced data management and improved system performance.

 OpenSPP is built with a strong emphasis on data security and integrity.
 The solution supports encryption for data both at rest and in motion, which prevents unauthorized access and ensures data confidentiality.
 Measures such as strong authentication, access control, data backup, and recovery plans, along with regular monitoring and auditing of data, are implemented to guarantee data integrity.
 OpenSPP plans to implement additional data integrity checks like checksums, hashes, and digital signatures, further enhancing the security framework.